Visa Renewal for a Foreign Worker in the Nursing Field

 If the request for extending the Israeli work license is granted, after it is received, the patient and the foreign worker need to legally register in one of the private offices for handling and matching foreign workers in the nursing field.
 This must be done within 45 days of receiving the confirmation notice.
 The foreign worker’s license must be extended in the authority’s office where the patient lives.

-At Cohen, Decker, Pex & Brosh law firm we are committed to offering kind and professional service to our clients.
+Our law firm is committed to offering kind and professional service to our clients.